vladdou/ms4-of-stories-shop/TESTING.md

     - Sort selector sorts products correctly
     - Links to products detail page
     - Edit button opens prefilled form and saves changes to database
-    - Delete button opens confirmation page - Yes button deletes product from database
+    - Delete button opens confirmation page - No button takes you back to the product, Yes button deletes product from database
     - Breadcrumb links
     - Quantity function
     - Adds to bag
 - Blog
     - Links to full blog post
-    - Edit blogpost opens prefilled form and saves changes to database
+    - Edit blog post opens prefilled form and saves changes to database
-    - Delete button opens confirmation page - Yes button deletes blogpost from database
+    - Delete button opens confirmation page - No button takes you back to the blog post, Yes button deletes blog post from database
 - Sign Up
     - Input fields displays the text to the user and hides the password
     - Error message "A user with that username already exists" displays if you try to type in an already existing username